-This Society, which has branches all over the Maritime Provinces, was formed in Halifax in 1902 as the Women's Auxiliary to the Alumni, bject being to aid the Alumni in raising funds for the College.
-It its bject an annual scholarship (see page 57) and has instituted a fund maintains an annual scholarship (see page 57) and has instituted a fund to endow the Alexandra Chair of Divinity.
+This Society, which has branches all over the Maritime Provinces, was formed in Halifax in 1902 as the Women's Auxiliary to the Alumni, its objects to aid the Alumni in raising funds for the College.
+It maintains an annual scholarship (see page 63), and has instituted a fund to endow the Alexandra Chair of Divinity.